DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-04-06-managing-and-communicating-rollover-in-2021.md

 <!-- markdownlint-disable MD001 MD025 -->

 On 5 October 2021, the new recruitment cycle for initial teacher training started.
-This meant that people wanting to train to teach from autumn 2022 could start applying to courses on Find postgraduate teacher training.
+The start of the cycle meant that people wanting to train to teach from autumn 2022 could begin applying to courses on Find postgraduate teacher training.

-We wanted to make it easy for providers to reuse courses from the current cycle and help them to be well informed about how to prepare their courses.
+We wanted to make it easy for providers to reuse courses from the current cycle and inform them about how to prepare their courses.

 We did this by:

-- duplicating courses from one recruitment cycle to the next
+- duplicating courses from the current (2020 to 2021) recruitment cycle to the next (2021 to 2022) recruitment cycle
-- adding a new page to that allows the user to switch between courses for the current cycle and rolled over courses for the next cycle
+- adding a new page that allows users to switch between courses for the current recruitment cycle and rolled-over courses for the next recruitment cycle
 - adding a banner to remind providers to publish their courses
 - sending a series of emails to providers about the rollover process